Commercial Real Estate Frequently Asked Questions

-When should I start looking for new space?
+When should I start looking for new commercial space?

-One of the best ways to get this process going is to determine the amount of office space that you will need; you can also review the current market and acquire a list of suitable properties that are available.
-Contact us or call us at 512-694-7803 to begin the process immediately.
+One of the best ways to get this process going is to determine the amount of commercial real estate that you will need; you can also review the current market and acquire a list of suitable properties that are available.
+Contact us or call us at 512-861-0525 to begin the process immediately.

 Tenant Representatives usually have similar databases when it comes to a list of available properties in the area.
 If you choose to make use of multiple reps, it can lead to duplicate enquiries and this again can lead to increased rental rates of a building owner receives many enquiries for the same space.